apigear-io/apigear-docs/docs/advanced/simulation/actions.md

 # Actions Reference

-A action is a command to the simulation to change a value or to communicate a change.

-An action is an object with a key of the action command and a object value as the action arguments.
+An action is a command for the simulation engine to change a value or to communicate a change.
+The action is an object with a key of the action command and a object value as the action arguments.
+Actiosn are part of scenario documents.

 ```yaml
 $command: { options }